 In a liquid modern life there are no permanent bonds, and any that we take up for a time must be tied loosely so that they can be untied again, as quickly and as effortlessly as possible, when circumstances change - as they surely will in our liquid modern society, over and over again.

 In many ways, we are all orphans.
 Perhaps the most impactful talk was given by Jeff Shafer from the Hale Institute at New St. Andrews College in Idaho.
-He left the group breathless with his very simple description of the ways in which advanced reproductive technologies (maybe the most Machine-transhumanist that you can get), we are producing waves of children that are essentially orphans.
+He left the group breathless with his very simple description of the ways in which advanced reproductive technologies (maybe the most Machine-transhumanist that you can get) are producing waves of children that are essentially orphans.
 But, he argued that it is worse than orphans.
 “Orphan” is still a relational term--they have been disregarded by their parents or their parents are dead.
 You cannot even call these children orphans because there is no relationship connection in the first place.
 This is the ultimate form of rootlessness.

 There was a deep undercurrent that flowed beneath the conference of Gen X, Millennial, and Gen Z kids who are now grown up and pine for a home they never really had.
 In one of our early posts, we shared a poem by Wendell Berry where he describes the feeling this way: